 6-minute read•July 9th, 2018

 Zinc is the fourth most commonly used element in the automobile, construction and shipbuilding industries.
 It’s also one of the key elements of healthy nutrition.
 Although you only need a small amount of it, it’s not to be underestimated.
-Zinc has various functions in your body, from keeping your immune system healthy to maintaining your sense of taste and smell.
+Zinc has various functions in your body, from keeping your immune system healthy.
 Here’s what you need to know about zinc.

 Short on time?

 Best known for: Maintaining the normal functioning of your immune system and cells.

 Good sources: Oysters are the best source of zinc.
 Red meat, eggs, beans and nuts also contain a good amount of zinc.